A Letter from Chief Garrett Holmes Following the Murder of George Floyd:

 Department Functions / Organization

 Police services for the City of Dublin are performed under contract with the Alameda County Sheriff's Office.
-Patrol, criminal investigations, crime prevention, and some business office functions are performed at the Civic Center location.
+Patrol, criminal investigations, crime prevention, and some business office functions are performed at the Public Safety Complex.
 Dispatch and some data processing functions are handled at Sheriff's Office facilities in Oakland and San Leandro.

 In addition to Sheriff's Office personnel, four full-time City employees assist with administrative functions.
 Dublin Police Services has continued a long-standing tradition of professionalism and dedication that is reflected in Dublin's low crime rate.